-$z_{L}^{0}$ is always zero-initialised inside a segment; $z_{H}^{0}$ is inherited from the previous segment's $z_{H}^{N}$ and detached to block gradient flow.
+$z_{L}^{0}$ is always initialized as a deterministic tensor (trainable) inside a segment; $z_{H}^{0}$ is inherited from the previous segment's $z_{H}^{N}$ and detached to block gradient flow.
 This hard reset is claimed to force the low-level module to re-converge every segment, preventing premature saturation \cite{wang2025hierarchicalreasoningmodel}.

-\subsection{ACT implementation}
+\subsection{ACT Implementation}

 After obtaining $z_{H}^{N}$, a linear Q-head produces scalars